Sinusitis is swelling of the sinuses, usually caused by an infection. It's common and usually clears up on its own within 2 to 3 weeks.

 You often do not need antibiotics as sinusitis is usually caused by a virus.

-You might need to take steroid nasal sprays or drops for a few months.
+Your GP may prescribe steroid nasal sprays or drops for a few months.
 They sometimes cause irritation, sore throats or nosebleeds.

 Your GP may refer you to an ear, nose and throat (ENT) specialist if:

-- these medicines don't help with your sinusitis
+- these medicines do not help

 - your sinusitis has lasted longer than 3 months (chronic sinusitis)